EcoDynForecast/DAPPER/README.md

 **Step 9: Set other options**

-`create_plot`: (TRUE/FALSE) If TRUE then a PDF analyzing the assimilation will be produced
+`create_plot`: (TRUE/FALSE) If TRUE, then a PDF analyzing the assimilation will be produced

-`only_create_plot`: (TRUE/FALSE) If TRUE, then use the restart_chain to make PDF analyzing the assimilation with running a new assimilation
+`only_create_plot`: (TRUE/FALSE) If TRUE, then use the restart_chain to make PDF analyzing the chain without running a new assimilation

 `val_set`: (integer) If you want to hold a subset of plots out from the assimilation as validation, define the validation set here.
 The validation set is an integer that corresponds to a set of plots defined in the `/working_directory/validation_sets/validation_sets.csv` file.